 Yet for your sake we are killed all day long; we are accounted as sheep for the slaughter – Psalm 44:22

-In Psalm 44, the writer begins by recounting the stories he had heard from the days of his ancestors, when the Lord did mighty works among them; but he then goes on to lament the fact that things were hard for his generation.
+In Psalm 44, the writer begins by recounting the stories he had heard from the days of his ancestors when the Lord did mighty works among them; but he then goes on to lament the fact that things were hard for his generation.
 After highlighting the great things the Lord did for his ancestors, the writer says this:

 But You have cast us off and put us to shame – Psa 44:9

-Now, its worth noting that not everything the Psalms say are literally true.
+Now, its worth noting that not everything the Psalms say is literally true.
 Sometimes the Psalmist is simply expressing the feelings of his heart.
-For example, in Psalm 43, the psalmists says to God, “Why have you forsaken me!?”
+For example, in Psalm 43, the psalmist says to God, “Why have you forsaken me!?”
 (Psalm 43:9).
 Of course, we know that God never forsakes His people, but this man felt that way because of the circumstances he was going through.
 This is typical in the Psalms.